istio/istio.io/content/en/docs/ops/common-problems/injection/index.md

     only applies if the webhook’s `namespaceSelector` matches the target namespace.
 Unrecognized policy causes injection to be disabled completely.

-1. Check the per-pod override annotation
+1. Check the per-pod override label

     The default policy can be overridden with the `sidecar.istio.io/inject` label in the _pod template spec’s metadata_.